 - 2 tbsp tomato purée

-- 4 medium sweet potatoes peeled and diced
+- 4 medium sweet potatoes peeled and chopped into bite-size pieces

 - 500 ml boiling vegetable stock

 - 100 g spinach leaves shredded or use frozen

 - 120 g peanut butter I use the sugar and salt free kind

 - Heat 1 tbsp olive oil in a large saucepan over a medium heat.

 - Add a chopped onion and cook for 10 minutes, stirring often, until soft.

 - Add 2 cloves of chopped garlic, stir, and cook for a further 1-2 minutes.